rise8-us/delivery-playbooks/docs/content/practices/strategic-planning.md

 By defining measures for success up front, we ensure that teams can move fast while staying aligned with the broader organizational mission.
 We do this by aligning and revisiting the following in our delivery efforts:

 * North-star metrics (i.e. One Mission Metric that Matters) for long term focus
-* Objectives and Key Results (OKRs) for deliberate short and long term bets
+* Objectives and Key Results (OKRs) for deliberate short and long term hypotheses
 * Key Performance Indicators (KPIs) to ensure operations are performing as expected

 ## Planning Horizons: A Key Framework for Strategic Execution